The conformal Killing spinor initial data equations: Background

+Since $(\mathcal{M}, \bmg)$ is, by assumption, globally-hyperbolic and of signature $(+, -, -, -)$, it admits a spinor structure ---see Proposition $4$ in \cite{CFEbook}.

 For spinors, the curvature conventions are fixed via the spinorial Ricci identities which will be written in accordance with the above convention for tensors.
-To see this, recall that the commutator of covariant derivatives $[ \nabla_{AA'},\nabla_{BB'}]$ can be expressed in terms of the symmetric operator $\square_{AB}$ as
+Recall that the commutator of covariant derivatives $[ \nabla_{AA'},\nabla_{BB'}]$ can be expressed in terms of the symmetric operator $\square_{AB}$ as

 where

 The action of the symmetric operator $\square_{AB}$ on valence-1 spinors is encoded in the spinorial Ricci identities